microsoft/PowerToys/README.md

 # Developer Guidance

 ## Build Prerequisites
- * Windows 10 1803 (build 10.0.17134.0) or above in order to build and run PowerToys.
+ * Windows 10 1803 (build 10.0.17134.0) or above to build and run PowerToys.
  * Visual Studio 2019 Community edition or higher, with the 'Desktop Development with C++' component and the Windows 10 SDK version 10.0.18362.0 or higher.

 ## Building the Code
  * Open `powertoys.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release` or `Debug`, from the `Build` menu choose `Build Solution`.
- * The PowerToys binaries will be located in your repo under `x64\Release`.
+ * The PowerToys binaries will be in your repo under `x64\Release`.
  * If you want to copy the `PowerToys.exe` binary to a different location, you'll also need to copy the `modules` and the `svgs` folders.

 ## Prerequisites to Build the Installer